 Why do some contractors not want to sign a written contract?

-Some contractors avoid written contracts because it limits their ability to change terms, pricing, or scope mid-project - which should be a major red flag for Ottawa homeowners.
+Many contractors avoid written contracts because it limits their ability to change terms, add costs, or walk away from problems - which should be a major red flag for Ottawa homeowners.

-In Ontario, any home improvement contract over $50 must be in writing under the Consumer Protection Act, and legitimate contractors understand this protects both parties.
-When a contractor resists putting agreements in writing, they're often trying to maintain flexibility that benefits them at your expense.
+In Ontario, any construction project over $50 should have a written contract under the Consumer Protection Act, and for good reason.
+When contractors resist putting agreements in writing, they're often trying to maintain flexibility that benefits them at your expense.

 Common Reasons Contractors Avoid Written Contracts